 Brew Your Best Cup of Coffee using a Pour Over

-Let’s get real here, a pour over requires a little precision, so we’re really hoping that you bought one, knowing how to use it.
+Let’s get real here, a pour over requires a little precision, so we’re really hoping that you bought one knowing how to use it.
 If you’re struggling with quantities, a good rule of thumb is roughly 30-35 g of ground coffee beans to 500 ml water.
-Have some water boiling, and once it comes to the boil, remove it from the heat and let it sit for about 30 seconds.
+Have some water boiling, and once it comes to a boil, remove it from the heat and let it sit for about 30 seconds.
 The trick with pouring your water is that you want your initial pour to soak the beans, and the water poured after that to add enough pressure to force the coffee through the beans.

 Brew Your Best Cup of Coffee in a Stove Top Espresso (Moka Pot)